French publisher pulls books by writer accused of underage rape - The Observers - France 24

 Paris (AFP)

-French publisher Gallimard said Tuesday that it was pulling books by a writer accused of raping children from shops.
+French publisher Gallimard said Tuesday it was halting the sale of books by a writer accused of raping children.

 France's most prestigious publishing house told AFP it was the first time in its 140-year history that it had taken such a radical step.

-Award-winning essayist Gabriel Matzneff is under investigation in France after a leading French publisher wrote a book detailing how he seduced her when she was 14.
+Award-winning essayist Gabriel Matzneff is under investigation after a leading French editor detailed in print how he seduced her when she was 14.

-Gallimard said they were recalling all the journals the 83-year-old has written under their imprint since 1990.
+Gallimard said they were recalling all the journals the 83-year-old had written under its imprint since 1990.

+La Table Ronde later said it was pulling five Matzneff's works it published from sale.

+Amazon has also reportedly withdrawn the Kindle version of one Matzneff's most notorious works, "Les Moins de Seize Ans" (The Under 16s), after sales exploded online after the scandal broke.

-The dramatic move comes a day after the French culture minister stripped the writer of his special state pension.
+The dramatic moves come a day after French culture minister Franck Riester said the writer should lose a special state pension.

+Riester told reporters Tuesday that Matzneff could also be stripped of his two major state honours as officer of Arts and Letters and knight of the Order of National Merit.

-The weekly magazine Le Point had also dropped the controversial author as a columnist.
+The weekly magazine Le Point had also dropped him as a columnist.

-Matzneff, who won the prestigious Renaudot prize in 2013, has never made any secret of his sexual preference for adolescent girls and boys.
+Matzneff has never made any secret of his sexual preference for adolescent girls and boys, and it did not stop him winning the prestigious Renaudot prize in 2013.

 He was even more explicit in his 1990 book, "Mes amours decomposes" (My Loves Deconstructed), which describes sexual relationships with teenagers aged between 14 and 16.